GhostOps77/click-repl/docs/source/documentation/modifying_repl_behaviour.rst

     #. ``refresh_interval`` - 0.15

 These default values are supplied from :meth:`~click_repl._repl.Repl._get_default_prompt_kwargs` method.
-Refer to :class:`~prompt_toolkit.PromptSession` docs for details about these parameters.
+Refer to :class:`~prompt_toolkit.shortcuts.PromptSession` docs for details about these parameters.

 Repl
 ----